mathias/destinations/README.md

 >
 >  Eleanora Wisoky is an international passenger.
 He is a citizen of Madagascar.
 Arriving from Monterrey on Aeroméxico Connect.
 Going to León/Del Bajío on Aeroméxico Connect.

+### 2017/11/25 10:00AM:

+I spent anouther hour on this, this morning.
+I did the work to break out domestic destinations and domestic airlines, but I didn't try to map them 1:1 -- basically, any domestic passenger can take any domestic airline to anywhere in the US, right now.
+That seems fine.
+I don't need it to be 100% accurate.

+I also added in a little bit of logic over whether they have a layover, if they do, whether they've got a long layover, a short one, or they've missed their flight.

+There feels like a lot of room for improvement.
+Each passenger's story is still only around 40 words per passenger, and they are very repetitive.
+I also think the code isn't super great, since it there's only a little re-use between the classes, and a lot of arbitrary attributes generated and used.
+It'd be nice if it all was built more like a decision tree, but I don't want to make one function/method with a giant if-else nested mess.

 ## License:

 Copyright (c) 2013 Matt Gauger